Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/notifications/mappingedu.md

 There are also a lot of specialized tools.
 Any online research will quickly turn up many alternatives.
-Community members are invited to use the [Slack for the Ed-Fi Community](/docs/community/involved/slack.md) "General" channel to ask for recommendations from community colleagues.
+Community members are invited to use the [Slack for the Ed-Fi Community](/community/involved/slack) "General" channel to ask for recommendations from community colleagues.

-## Where can I find information on running a local instance of the service using the open source code?
+## Where can I find information on running the service using the open source code?

 The code will be published on the [Ed-Fi Exchange](https://edfi.atlassian.net/wiki/display/EXCHANGE/MappingEDU)